VladimirK2/kzm-tools/tafcj-doc.md

 - 48 Uppercase macro can not be reassigned
 - 49 Error opening F.USER.SIGN.ON.NAME
 - 50 Not valid T24 login name
-- 51 Unable to write to LIVE file
+- 51 Write to LIVE file failed
 - 52 Cancelled by user
 - 53 Forbidden to redefine internal registers
 - 54 Wrong syntax